 Percentage-of-Completion Accounting-We account for our long-term contracts associated with the design, development, manufacture, or modification of complex aerospace or electronic equipment and related services, such as certain cost-plus service contracts, using the percentage-of-completion accounting method.
 Under this method, revenue is recognized based on the extent of progress towards completion of the long-term contract.
 The selection of the method by which to measure such progress towards completion requires judgment and is based on the nature of the products or services to be provided.
 Our analysis of these contracts also contemplates whether contracts should be combined or segmented.
 The combination of two or more contracts requires significant judgment in determining whether the intent of entering into the contracts was effectively to enter into a single project, which should be combined to reflect an overall profit rate.
 Additionally, judgment is involved in determining whether a single contract or group of contracts may be segmented based on how the arrangement was negotiated and the performance criteria.
 The decision to combine a group of contracts or segment a contract could change the amount of revenue and gross profit recorded in a given period had consideration not been given to these factors.
 We combine closely related contracts when all the applicable criteria under GAAP are met.
+Similarly, we may segment a project, which may consist of a single contract or a group of contracts, with varying rates of profitability, only if all the applicable criteria under GAAP are met.

 We generally use the cost-to-cost measure of progress for all our long-term contracts unless we believe another method more clearly measures progress towards completion of the contract.
 Under the cost-to-cost measure of progress, the extent of progress towards completion is measured based on the ratio of costs incurred-to-date to the total estimated costs at completion of the contract.
 Contract costs include material, labor and subcontracting costs, as well as an allocation of indirect costs.
 Revenues, including estimated earned fees or profits, are recorded as costs are incurred.
 Due to the nature of the work required to be performed on many of our contracts, the estimation of total revenue and cost at completion (the process for which we describe below in more detail) is complex and subject to many variables.
 Incentive and award fees are generally awarded at the discretion of the customer or upon achievement of certain program milestones or cost targets.
 Incentive and award fees, as well as penalties or other damages related to contract performance, are considered in estimating profit rates.
 Estimates of award fees are based on actual awards and anticipated performance, which may include the performance of subcontractor or partners depending upon the individual contract requirements.
-Incentive and penalties are recorded when there is sufficient information for us to assess anticipated performance.
+Incentive provisions that increase or decrease earnings based solely on a single significant event are generally not recognized until the event occurs.
+Such incentives and penalties are recorded when there is sufficient information for us to assess anticipated performance.
 Our claims on contracts are recorded only if it is probable the claim will result in additional contract revenue and the amounts can be reliably estimated.